civilservicelgbt/civilservicelgbt.github.io/_publications/2021-06-01-about-the-mentoring-scheme.md

 ### Who can be a mentee

-Anyone can be a mentee, so long as they identify as LGBT+.
+Anyone can be a mentee.
+The scheme is aimed at people who identify as LGBT+.

 If you're a mentee, we'll be aiming to match you to mentors that are one or two grades more senior than you are.